 - The nature of disorders

 Students in a speech pathology masters programs may also learn to evaluate and treat speech, language, and swallowing disorders while in a supervised, hands-on clinical setting.

-Popular Schools with Speech Pathology Masters Degrees in United States
+Popular Schools with Communication Science & Disorders Masters – 8 Degrees in United States

 Speech Pathology Masters Programs Application Requirements